donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 Imagine Bar2 is in the middle of space without gravity, force applied to Bar2 would cause a rotation about Bar2's center of mass unless the force is exactly applied to Bar2's center.

-The required force to make P1 stationary is dependent to the location of the force on Bar2.
+The required force to make P1 stationary is dependent on the location of the force on Bar2.

 ##### Force further than the Center of Mass Point